jamesmfriedman/django-primer/primer/static/primer/bootstrap/README.md

 ### Running documentation locally

 1. If necessary, [install Jekyll](http://jekyllrb.com/docs/installation) (requires v1.x).
-2. From the `/bootstrap` directory, run `jekyll serve` in the command line.
+2. From the root `/bootstrap` directory, run `jekyll serve` in the command line.
+  - **Windows users:** run `chcp 65001` first to change the command prompt's character encoding ([code page](http://en.wikipedia.org/wiki/Windows_code_page)) to UTF-8 so Jekyll runs without errors.
 3. Open [http://localhost:9001](http://localhost:9001) in your browser, and voilà.

 Learn more about using Jekyll by reading their [documentation](http://jekyllrb.com/docs/home/).

 ### Documentation for previous releases

-Documentation for v2.3.2 has been made available for the time being at [http://getbootstrap.com/2.3.2/docs](http://getbootstrap.com/2.3.2/docs) while folks transition to Bootstrap 3.
+Documentation for v2.3.3 has been made available for the time being at [http://getbootstrap.com/2.3.3/](http://getbootstrap.com/2.3.3/) while folks transition to Bootstrap 3.

 [Previous releases](https://github.com/twbs/bootstrap/releases) and their documentation are also available for download.